 This means we are practicing retrospection meditation.
-We have to learn to comprehend the ego in the moment, observe ourselves instant by instant, moment by moment, acting upon Shari’ah, ethics.
+We have to learn to comprehend the ego in the moment, observe ourselves instant by instant, moment-by-moment, acting upon شريعة Shari’ah, ethics.
 We must not identify with any event, because that wastes energy.
 We must not identify with external circumstances or our egotistical reactions, but to observe it like a movie so that we acquire data, information.
-And then later in the evening, or later in our day, we meditate upon what we saw and ask for comprehension and elimination of mistaken states from divinity.
+Then later in the evening, or later in our day, we meditate upon what we saw and ask for comprehension and elimination of mistaken states from divinity.

 Internal states must match external events.
 This is a very difficult concept to understand with the intellect, but it is something where we access and gain confidence in through meditation, reflection.

 Every event needs its appropriate response.
 Impressions of life always enter us and we are always obligated to respond.
 We have to examine what states in us produce conflict, which are wrong, which are negative, but also to reflect on the virtues of the soul, to understand that which benefits oneself and others in a conscious way, in a spiritual way.